-Comfort care begins when a person or their family agrees with their doctor to a request a referral for care when curative treatments are no longer an option.
+Comfort care and the hospice care admissions timeline begin when a patient or their family agrees with their doctor to request a referral for care when curative treatments are no longer an option.
+We will walk patients and their family members through the process of requesting hospice or palliative care.
+The following steps are the general timeline of the hospice care admissions process:

 Step 1: Hospice Referral

 Step 2: Admission

-You and your doctor are always the center of care decisions.
-See our hospice frequently asked questions.
+The patient and their doctor are always the center of care decisions.
+For more information, see our hospice frequently asked questions.
+We’re also here to help with any questions.

 Step 3: Continuing Care